-Every day at work, we have to write many types of emails, including action required email.
+Every day at work, we have to write many types of emails, including action-required emails.
 In fact, we have very little control over how people react to our requirements unless it’s their mission to do something.
 However, we can control how we ask for things by writing a proper and polite email.

 Generally speaking, an action required email (or requesting action email) is a mail to ask somebody to do something for you.
 It’s simple as that, express everything from the name itself.

-Your recipient can be anyone who is work-related: your boss, colleague, your employer, your business partner, your customer, a company, an organization, etc
+Your recipient can be anyone who is work-related: your boss, colleague, your employer, your business partner, your customer, company, organization, etc

 Ex: request your employer to do something, request a company to refund your money due to their bad product/service, etc

 - Action requirement that you ask for.
 And yes, they can decline it.
-In this type of email, we must use polite, pleasant and sincere tone.
+In this type of email, we must use a polite, pleasant, and sincere tone.